sinfere/bkv-c/README.md

 ## 1.2 Key Length
 `Key length` use 1 byte, the first bit stands for key type, 0 stands for number key, 1 stands for strings, thus max string `key length` is 128

+## 1.3 Key
+Key is either string or number, BKV will use as less bytes to stands for number as possible, for example, if number is u_int64_t 3, it will be encoded to byte 0x03

+## 1.4 Value
+Value is just raw bytes, there is no type info for value, the parsing work is left for application level according to key. when we define a key, we should know the responding value bytes layout

 # 2 Example
 Pack: